 In 1874, the abuse of a child by her parents was brought to the attention of Henry Bergh, the founder and president of the Society for the Prevention of Cruelty to Animals (S.P.C.A.).
 Without any statutes pertaining to child abuse, Mr. Bergh could only acquire a lawyer and pursue the case on the grounds that “children ought to be deemed just as worthy of protection from abuse as dogs and cats”.
 The case, named after the abused child, became known as the “Little Mary Ellen Case” and went to court on April 10, 1874, providing for the establishment of the Society for the Prevention of Cruelty to Children (S.P.C.C.) in 1875.
-A year later, the S.P.C.A. and the S.P.C.C. merged, forming the American Humane Association (A.H.A.) which has pioneered standards for the protection of children and animals since its formation.
+A year later, the S.P.C.A. and the S.P.C.C. merged, forming the American Humane Association (A.H.A.), which has pioneered standards for the protection of children and animals since its formation.

 The Child Abuse Prevention and Treatment Act of 1974 has further served the needs of abused children throughout the U.S. in many ways including: providing financial assistance to child abuse prevention and treatment programs; establishing a National Center on Child Abuse; and providing resources for research to prevent child abuse.

 Child abuse rarely occurs as a single incidence.
 Abuse usually manifests itself as a pattern of events which can start as early as infancy and as late as adolescence.
-Often abused children don’t realize that there is anything abnormal or wrong in their family.
+Often abused children do not realize that there is anything abnormal or wrong in their family.
 As they are brought up not knowing anything different, what they experience they assume to be what everyone else experiences.1 Abuse can produce low self-esteem, aggressive behavior, acting out, suicidal tendencies, running away, wariness of adults, withdrawal, inhibition, and school and social adjustment problems.
 As symptoms combine, they can develop into codependency.
 Abused teens learn to cope.
 Coping mechanisms include caretaking, growing up quickly and taking care of the house, keeping it running smoothly and trying to be “good.”
 They can also withdraw and isolate themselves, trying not to be noticed.
 Sometimes teens will equate their abuse with love, when the only attention they receive is abuse, some teens will provoke it, searching for the attention they receive as a result.1

 Very often children and teens will not talk about their abuse.
 They will protect their abuser, making excuses for their injuries.
 For this reason, it is often hard to uncover abuse.
 Detection of abuse takes careful observation over a period of time.
-Just as unreported and undisclosed abuse is unjust, so is the unfounded an inaccurate reporting.
-A false report is devastating and lasting; the stigma stays long after the report has been cleared.
-Therefore it is important that careful investigation is done before accusations are made.

 There is, sometimes, a fine line between what distinguishes between abuse and harsh, if appropriate, punishment.
 This confusion about what constitutes abuse may influence the high level of under-reporting.
 Abuse of children can be divided into four categories: